 MCP gateway security checklist

 Evaluate MCP gateways for AI vendor security reviews, customer questionnaires, and agent governance.
-Focus on authentication, RBAC, token passthrough, tool approval, audit logs, tenant isolation, secrets, and prompt injection.
+Focus on authentication, RBAC, OAuth scopes, token custody, approvals, audit logs, tenant isolation, secrets, and prompt injection.

 MCP gateway vs MCP proxy